pooja2004i/-MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 Objective:
 The main goal of this task is to build a machine learning model using Python and the scikit-learn library.
 The model should be able to analyze input data, learn from it, and make predictions or classifications based on new, unseen data.
 The task involves the complete pipeline: from loading and preprocessing the data to training, testing, and evaluating a machine learning model.

+Tools and Libraries Used:
+Programming Language: Python
+Overall, the internship was a valuable learning experience that enhanced my technical and problem-solving skills across different domains in Python.

 OUTPUT

 ![Image](https://github.com/user-attachments/assets/281e8733-f2a1-49fe-92ae-67937c642750)